valttteri/DungeonGenerator/documents/implementation_document.md

 #### General structure

-My project consists of three main parts: app.py file which runs the program, algorithm implementations and helpful tools.
+The project consists of three main parts: app.py file which runs the program, algorithm implementations and helpful tools.
 The height and width of the dungeon and the number of rooms to be generated are given to the program by user.
 If the input is invalid the user gets notified and has to give another input.
 Once a valid input is given, the program gives Bowyer-Watson's algorithm a bunch of coordinates that get turned into a Delaunay's triangulation.
 Then Prim's algorithm